robinrodricks/FluentListView/README.md

 ...
 this.myFastFluentListView.DataSource = new MyCustomSortingDataSource(this.myFastFluentListView);
 ```
-How can I draw the values in the cell’s myself?[¶](#how-can-i-draw-the-values-in-the-cell-s-myself "Permalink to this headline")
+How can I draw the values in the cell’s myself?
 ------------------------------------------------------------------------------------------------------------------------------------

 This needs a page to itself as well: [How to owner draw my values](ownerDraw.html#owner-draw-label)?

-How can I stop the user from making a column too narrow or too wide?[¶](#how-can-i-stop-the-user-from-making-a-column-too-narrow-or-too-wide "Permalink to this headline")
+How can I stop the user from making a column too narrow or too wide?
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Columns have both MinimumWidth and MaximumWidth properties.
 By default, these are -1, which means that no limit is enforced.
 But if they are set to some other value, the column will be limited to the given minimum or maximum width.